-With summer ending in Hudsonville, now is a great time to get a head start on air conditioner maintenance.
+With summer ending in Hudsonville, now is an ideal time to get a kick start on air conditioner maintenance.

-If you haven’t taken care of it lately, it could be full of dirt and debris from your yard.
-This accumulation can reduce your unit’s efficiency and cause it to stop working.
-Or require replacement faster.
+If you haven’t cleaned it this year, it could be full of dust and debris from your yard.
+This buildup can limit your unit’s efficiency and cause it to malfunction.
+Or wear it down sooner.

-We advise having your air conditioning system professionally maintained every year.
+We suggest having your air conditioning system professionally maintained every year.
 Why?
-A clean unit can be more energy efficient, which could save you money on electric costs.
+A clean system can be more energy efficient, which could save you money on utility costs.

-Routine AC maintenance also helps our technicians discover and address slight issues before they develop into costly problems.
+Routine AC maintenance also helps our technicians spot and take care of small issues before they develop into high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some work you can do alone between professional tune-ups.
-You just need about an hour to get the grime off your outdoor condenser unit, as well as a few pieces on your indoor HVAC system.
+There’s also some maintenance you can do alone between professional tune-ups.
+You only need about an hour to clean your outdoor condenser unit, as well as a few pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?